Excited states in variational Monte Carlo using a penalty method: Introduction

 In this manuscript, we implement and demonstrate a simple penalty method based on orthogonalizing to lower energy states to compute excited states using variational Monte Carlo.
-Similar techniques are commonly used in DMRG calculations\cite{stoudenmireStudyingTwoDimensionalSystems2012}, but to our knowledge have not been applied in the variational Monte Carlo context.
-The orthogonalization based technique allows for access to several excited states, and does not require state averaging of any kind.
-It also is appropriate for generating wave functions for the purposes of fitting effective Hamiltonians. \cite{10.3389/fphy.2018.00043} The technique is implemented in the \texttt{pyqmc} package, available online. \cite{pyqmc}
+Similar techniques are commonly used in density matrix renormalization group calculations,\cite{stoudenmireStudyingTwoDimensionalSystems2012} but to our knowledge have not been applied in the variational Monte Carlo context.
+This technique obtains excited states one by one by enforcing orthogonality to lower energy states, and can optimize general wave function parameters, including orbital parameters as shown here.
+The scaling of the technique is $\mathcal{O}(N_{ex} N_e^M) + c \mathcal{O}(N_{ex}^2 N_e^M)$, where $N_e$ is the number of electrons, $N_{ex}$ is the number of excited states computed, $c$ is a small constant, and $M$ is dependent on the wave function, 3 for a Slater-Jastrow wave function.
+The orthogonalization based technique allows for access to multiple excited states, and does not require state averaging.
+The technique is implemented in the \texttt{pyqmc} package, available online.\cite{pyqmc} The method is applied to benzene with a $\sim$10,000 parameter wave function, showing high accuracy compared to experiment and coupled cluster calculations on 12 excited states.
+The state-specific orbital optimization made possible by the new technique results in improvements in excited state energies from fixed node DMC.